Types of acne scars and its treatment

 Retinoids

-Retinoids tend to make your skin sensitive to the sun, so always apply sunscreen daily when using products with retinoids as active ingredients.
+Retinoids tend to make your skin sensitive to the sun, so apply sunscreen daily when using products with retinoids as active ingredients.

 Salicylic Acid